singuerinc/www/_posts/2015-07-16-facebook-moments.md

 I was working at B-REEL when Facebook asked them to create a landing page for their new mobile application "Moments".

-I had fun creating this fully responsive single-page site, which has a kind of parallax effect.
+I had a great time creating this fully responsive single-page site.
+If you click on the "Watch the video" button you will see a cool video transition made with a mix of CSS and Javascript.
+And when you scroll the page shows a fancy parallax effect.

+About the video transition:
-Actually, it was a great challenge to me to create the video's open animation and make it works across all different devices.
-In fact some time after the release I was surprised when Codrops created a tutorial based on this effect:
+It was a great challenge to me to make transition works across all kind of devices.
+In fact, some time after the release, I was surprised when Codrops creates <a href="http://tympanus.net/codrops/2015/09/17/how-to-create-a-fullscreen-video-opening-animation/" target="_blank">a tutorial based on such effect</a>.

-<a href='http://tympanus.net/codrops/2015/09/17/how-to-create-a-fullscreen-video-opening-animation/' target='\_blank'>http://tympanus.net/codrops/2015/09/17/how-to-create-a-fullscreen-video-opening-animation/</a>